 During the initial appointment, our genetics team will collect additional health information, review the patientís cancer family history, and assess the patientís chance of having a hereditary cancer syndrome.
 Some findings in a medical and family history that are suggestive of a hereditary cancer predisposition syndrome are:

-- Multiple individuals in the family affected with the same cancer or an associated cancer.
-For instance, in Lynch syndrome there may be multiple individuals with either colorectal and/or uterine cancer in the same family.
+- Multiple family members diagnosed with the same cancer or related cancers.
+For instance, in families with Lynch syndrome, there may be multiple family members diagnosed with colorectal and/or endometrial cancer

-Steven Lipkin, MD, PhD, FACMG is a board certified Medical Geneticist with a focus on gastrointestinal diseases, including the Lynch Syndrome, Familial Adenomatous Polyposis, Hemochromatosis and Hereditary Pancreatic Cancer among others.
-He is an authority on cancer genetic syndromes, with a particular emphasis on hereditary gastrointestinal cancer syndromes.
-Dr. Lipkin trained in Internal Medicine at Duke University and Medical Genetics at the National Human Genome Research Institute.
+Steven Lipkin, MD, PhD, FACMG is a board certified medical geneticist with a focus on genetic testing for adult and cancer genetic diseases, including Lynch syndrome, familial adenomatous polyposis, and hereditary pancreatic cancer, among others.
+He is an authority on cancer and adult genetic syndromes, with a particular emphasis on hereditary gastrointestinal cancer syndromes.
+He is the author of MAPP-MMR, a bioinformatic program that is used to classify Lynch syndrome genetic mutation variants.
+He practices at NewYork-Presbyterian/Weill Cornell Medical Center.
+He trained in Internal Medicince at Duke University and Medical Genetics at the National Human Genome Research Institute.